 The reality of these “fantastic” animals is poetical.
 It is the reality that J. K. Rowling used when she wrote the Harry Potter series.
 For instance, she featured the mythical phœnix, who is described in the Physiologus as an animal that rises from its own ashes and therefore represents Christ rising from the dead three days after his crucifixion.
 Similarly, the legendary pelican kills its off springs and, three days later, revives them by feeding them her blood.[viii]
 The author of the Physiologus may have borrowed from “pagan” sources, but his interpretation of the 50 animals, plants and stones is a Christian interpretation, which would suit medieval and Christian authors of bestiaries and artists depicting the fanciful animals bestiaries featured.

 The animals featured in the Physiologus are in fact all the more “marvellous” and poetical in that they are zoomorphic, i.e. combining human and animal features, which is the case with the Centaur.
 But mythical and mythological animals may also combine the features of several animals, which is the case with Pegasus, the winged horse.
 However, whatever their appearance, these animals all stand for human beings or all symbolize human attributes.
-They are anthropomorphic and, during the Middle Ages in particular, allegorical.
+They are not humans in disguise, but allegorical or animals depicting mankind.